canarybit/cc-docs/docs/inspector.md

 ## Attestation Policies
 Inspector uses attestation policies to perform tests to the evidence or endorsments during attestation verification.
 Relying party defines these optional attestation policies and the policies will be included in the request to Inspector from cb-client.
 By default, Inspector returns an attestation result when no policies have been specified, but if policies are defined, Inspector checks evidnece claims or endorsments against policies.
 Inspector uses OPA which is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language that lets resource owners to specify policy as code and simple APIs to offload policy decision-making from the software.
 OPA policies are expressed in a high-level declarative language called Rego, for more information about Rego policy language check [the basics](https://www.openpolicyagent.org/docs/latest/policy-language/#the-basics).
 As an example, a policy can compare the kernel or OS version of the VM to determine if they have the defined values and then set the policy result.

 ### Claims

 In an evidence a claim is a name:value pair.
 Claims contains specific values related to the attested confidential computing environment.
 These elements are associated with the confidential computing environment’s hardware and software components which is known as the Trusted-Compute Base (TCB).
 The software component collects evidence from the confidential computing environment and package it as a report.

 ## GPU Attestation
 Inspector supports remote attestation of NVIDIA H100 GPU confidential computing environments.
 The concept of a GPU in confidential computing environment is relatively new and enhances the capabilities of a traditional CPU TEE.
 There are many reosurce intensive applications including AI and amchine learning that require the performance boost provided by GPU hardware acceleration.
 Many AI models and parameters usually include sensitive data and a confidential GPU offers a secure environment for these workloads, ensuring protection against unauthorized access or tampering.

 The GPU itself does not constitute a full confidential computing environment for confidential computing and it depends on a confidential CPU TEE.
 The CPU TEE provides the necessary measurements and attestations to establish trust in the GPU.
 The CPU TEE securely transfers information to the GPU via a fully encrypted channel.
 The GPU and the confidential computing environment exchange keys to create a secure, encrypted communication channel.
 Currently there are three specific CPUs that can be used to enable confidential compute with NVIDIA’s H100:
-* Intel CPUs with support of Trusted Domain eXtensions (TDX)
+* Intel CPUs with support for Trusted Domain eXtensions (TDX)
 * AMD CPUs with support of Secure Encrypted Virtualization with Secure Nested Paging (SEV-SNP)
 * ARM CPUs with support of ARM Confidential Compute Architecture (CCA) For more information about CPU and GPU memory communications refer to [Confidential Compute on NVIDIA Hopper H100](https://images.nvidia.com/aem-dam/en-zz/Solutions/data-center/HCC-Whitepaper-v1.0.pdf).

 ### GPU Attestation Flow
-GPU attestation is the process where the relying party wants to challenge the GPU hardware and the associated driver, firmware, and microcode, and receives confirmation that the results are valid and authentic.
-In Inspector we use a local GPU verifier.
+GPU attestation is the process where the relying party challenges the GPU hardware and the associated driver, firmware, and microcode, and receives confirmation that the results are valid and authentic.
+Inspector uses a local GPU verifier.
 The GPU attestation flow is shown in the picture below:

 ![Attestation Flow](./img/GPU-attestation-flow.png)

-Here are the general steps for the attestation workflow using the Inspector:
+Below are the general steps for the attestation workflow using the Inspector:
-* Relying party requests the attester to attest GPU and the attester sends the attestation request to Inspector
+* Relying party requests the attester to attest GPU and the attester sends the attestation request to Inspector.
 * Inspector generates a random nonce and sends the nonce to the attester to get a measurement of the GPU using the NVIDIA libraries (cc_admin/nvml).
 * The attester uses NVIDIA Attestation SDK to attest the GPU and it includes the nonce in the endorsed evidence.
 The evidence is signed with a private key known as the Attestation Key (AK), and the corresponding public key is provided in a certificate to verify the signature on the evidence.
 For a GPU, the AK is deterministically generated during each full chip reset.
 A certificate is issued for the AK and signed by a unique device identity key specific to that device.
 The certificate chain includes one or more intermediate certificates above the identity key to establish trust in the AK.
 Attester sends the evidence to Inspector.
 * Inspector verifies the nonce and uses the local GPU verifier to check the endorsed evidence with the device identity and attestation key certificates.
 * The local GPU verifier parse the evidence and validates it.
 It validates the evidence endorsement certificate chain.
 If any of the certificates in the certificate chain is revoked, local GPU verifier will return an evidence is not valid message.
 Local GPU verifier also validates the signature of the evidence using the public key from the verified certificate chain and it also checks if the issuer of the certificate chain belongs to NVIDIA PKI.
 If the signature of the evidence is not able to be verified, and an error will be generated and the attestation validation will be stoped.
 * The Local GPU verifier fetches RIM Bundle (Golden Measurements) from RIM Service for the device using the driver-version and GPU model provided in the evidence.
-Any exception from the RIM service will result in GPU attestation failure.
+Any exception from the RIM service will result in a failure of the GPU attestation.
 * The local GPU verifier, validates the signature of the RIM bundle against the public certificate.
-It also compares the evidence with the Golden measurement fetched from RIM service and creates attestation result and sends back the attestation result to the relying party.
+It also compares evidence with the so-called "Golden measurement" fetched from RIM service and creates attestation result and sends back the attestation result to the relying party.

 ## Supported Confidential Computing Environments
 The following confidential computing environments are currently supported.